sett-and-hive/sarif-to-comment-action/README.md

 Flag to show or hide rule details.
 Default: true

-### `no-suppressed-result`

-Flag to hide or show results in SARIF suppressions.
-Default: false

 ### `dry-run`

 If true, do not post the results to a PR.
 If false, do post the results to the PR.